Friday at 6:25 p.m. on Northeast Report Late Edition

 Last week's challenge: Start with the name of last week's special guest Nate Corddry's podcast READING ALOUD.
 Change one letter to a B, and you can rearrange the result to spell a two-word phrase (seven letters, five letters) for something that would make it difficult to listen to a podcast.
 What is the phrase?

-Answer: If you change the I to a J, you can spell JEFF and TONY.
+Answer: If you change the N to a B, you can spell GARBLED AUDIO.

 This week's challenge

 Start with the phrase DOW JONES.
 Change one letter to a G and you can rearrange the result to spell a two-word phrase (four letters in each word) that could be used to describe an uptick in the stock market.
 What is the phrase?